Jim Dunaway

-James Kenneth Dunaway (September 3, 1941 – May 12, 2018) was an American football player.
-A defensive tackle, he played college football at the University of Mississippi, and played professionally in the American Football League for the Buffalo Bills, as part of a defensive line that held opposing runners without a rushing touchdown for a pro football record seventeen consecutive games in the 1964 and 1965 AFL seasons.
+James Kenneth Dunaway (September 3, 1941 – May 12, 2018) was an American professional football player.
+A defensive tackle, he played college football at the University of Mississippi, and played in the American Football League (AFL) for the Buffalo Bills, as part of a defensive line that held opposing runners without a rushing touchdown for a pro football record seventeen consecutive games in the 1964 and 1965 AFL seasons.

 Murder charge and aftermath

 On July 27, 1998, Dunaway's ex-wife, Nonniel Dunaway, was found dead in a half-empty swimming pool.
 An autopsy revealed that she had a fractured skull and was unconscious when she was placed in the water by her assailant where she drowned.
 Prior to this event, she had won a divorce judgment which gave her more than 800 acre of property that the couple owned, $1,800 a month in alimony and half of Dunaway's NFL pension.
 They had been divorced since 1995 and Dunaway was planning to appeal.

 Dunaway was charged with her murder but a grand jury chose not to indict Dunaway of the charges.
 In response, his children filed a wrongful death lawsuit, alleging that Dunaway was responsible for their mother's death.
 In 2002, Dunaway was found liable and ordered to pay $579,000 to his children.

 Coincidentally, Dunaway had been a teammate for three seasons of star running back O. J. Simpson, who was similarly found responsible for his ex-wife's death after being acquitted of her murder in a controversial trial in 1995.